 What Does it Cost to Repair?

-This can lead to an expensive repair.
-When your AC freezes over it can lead to a totaled compressor.
+This can lead to a costly repair.
+When your unit freezes over it can lead to a totaled compressor.
 Replacing your compressor can cost as much as a downpayment on a new system.
 Actually, many homeowners are forced to pick between installing a new system vs repairing the damaged unit.
 If you move fast, follow the instructions, and call a NATE-certified technician, you stand a better chance of having a less expensive job.
 Your technician will diagnose the situation and how to avoid the issue from happening again.
-If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will probably freeze again.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.